-- In heavy traffic, let the engine idle in NEUTRAL while stopped.
-If it is safe to do so, pull off the road, shift to PARK (P) or NEUTRAL and let the engine idle. - Turn on your heater to full hot at the highest fan speed and open the window as necessary.
+- 1. In heavy traffic, let the engine idle in NEUTRAL while stopped.
+If it is safe to do so, pull off the road, shift to PARK (P) or NEUTRAL and let the engine idle. - 2.
+Turn off the air conditioning. - 3.
+Turn on your heater to full hot at the highest fan speed and open the window as necessary.